Sizing Guidance

 Sizing guidance is general in nature as every foot is different, but we have a few ways to help identify the best size for you.
-Our customers size down into our boots.
+For starters, our customers size down into our boots.
 From typical sneaker sizing, it is usually up to 1 full size down.
 For example, if you take a sneaker size 10 across all sneakers you own, you're most likely going to be a 9 in our boots.
 Medium width and volume will typically be a size 9, wider width and higher volume will be a 9.5 in this example.

 ***We ask for sizing discussions to take place prior to order placement as placing an order and asking if you ordered the right size in the comments section, or via followup email, will only delay the order and delay/tie up inventory updates on our end.
 Thank you.